 As a child I adored visiting arcades at the seaside with my family.
 Family holidays and days at the seaside were such a treat.

-The excitement of playing the camel derby or a game of bingo, collecting all your tickets up to choose a prize at the end.
+The excitement of playing the camel derby with your family or a game of bingo, collecting all your tickets up to choose a prize at the end.
 It was all so exciting.

 And then I grew up and decided I didn’t like arcades.
 No reason just decided I loved cities and museums more.